-There will be two in-class exams: a midterm, and a final exam.
-Both exams are closed book (i.e., papers, notes).
+There will two exams: a midterm, and a final exam.
+Both exams are closed book (i.e., papers, notes, etc.), and students are not allowed any online access during the exams.
 The final exam will cover only the material taught after the midterm.
 In case of missing an exam, a make-up may be taken only after providing written documentation to the Dean of Students.